Medical expert of the article

 Risk groups for vulvodynia

-A woman of any age, beginning in adolescence, may be subject to vaginal pain.
-Women with vulvodynia in the world from 200 000 to 6 million.
-White women, African-American women and Spanish women suffer most of all, it is now known that they suffer from vulvodynia equally.
+Women of any age, from adolescence onwards, can be prone to vaginal pain.
+There are between 200,000 and 6 million women with vulvodynia worldwide.
+White women, African-American women and Hispanic women are the most affected, and it is now known that they suffer from vulvodynia equally.

-Vulvodynia with its pain in the vagina can have a huge impact on a woman’s life.
-This can impair her ability to have sex, do exercises, communicate and work.
-A study by the National Institutes of Health (NIH) found that most women with vulvodynia and vaginal pain for this reason feel "out of control" - they are not able to have sexual intercourse and are not able to enjoy life.
+Vulvodynia, with its vaginal pain, can have a huge impact on a woman's life.
+It can impair her ability to have sex, exercise, socialize, and work.
+A National Institutes of Health (NIH) study found that most women with vulvodynia and vaginal pain feel "out of control" because of it - unable to have sex and unable to enjoy life.
 They need special support - medical and psychological.

-Although this disease secretly lasts from several months to several years, the symptoms of vulvodynia usually begin suddenly.
+Although the condition lurks for months to years, symptoms of vulvodynia usually begin suddenly.

 - Burning, tingling in the vagina